BlueWhaleLab/GenSG/README.md

 | `--max_retries` | `3` | Retry limit per failed request |

 ## Results
+We evaluate six state-of-the-art LLMs, including both proprietary and open-source models, on the generative and discriminative tasks.
+The results reveal a significant performance gap: **on the same data, switching from discriminative to generative evaluation causes accuracy to drop by 2–5×** (e.g., Gemini 3.1 Pro: 92% → 52%, GPT 5.4: 78% → 23%, DeepSeek V3.2: 53% → 6%), while **average output length increases by 2–4×** (e.g., GPT 5.4: 5,521 → 23,117 tokens, Grok 4.20: 11,497 → 28,078 tokens).
+This confirms that generative evaluation is substantially more challenging, requiring models to actively search through a vast compositional space rather than simply verifying predefined combinations.

 | Model | Generative Accuracy | Generative Avg.
 Output Length | Discriminative Accuracy | Discriminative Avg.
 Output Length |
 |---|---|---|---|---|